 Retrieve the project code from the DIY Projects Github.
 Open the file ESP01-OLED.ino and change the <ssid> and <password> variables according to your WiFi network.
 Download now the ESP8266Wifi library on Github and install there by going to the menu Sketch -> Include a library -> Add library .ZIP

-Choose the Generic ESP8266 Module card and select ArduinoISP as programmer.
+Choose the Generic ESP8266 Module board and select ArduinoISP as programmer.

 Now turn on your ESP8266 and press Upload.
 If your wiring is correct, downloading starts after compiling the program.